CodeWithKartikey/Mini-JavaScript-Project/README.md

 ## Contributions

-Contributions are welcome!
+Contributions are welcome. 🫡

 If you have a mini JavaScript project that you'd like to add to this repository, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/add-new-project`).